H4HWV2011/msjarvis-public-docs/discipline/case_studies/A_Readme.md

 # Case Studies in Polymathmatic Geography

 > *"The territorial brain only matters if the body knows what to do with it."*
-> — Use Cases, Ms. Jarvis Project
+> — Use Cases, Ms. Allis Project

 This folder contains grounded empirical and theoretical applications of Polymathmatic Geography — the worked examples that prove the discipline is not only coherent but operational.
 These case studies move from philosophical foundations through spatial analysis to documented AI system behavior, demonstrating the full arc from theory to practice.